Proud Partner of American Veterans Care Connection in Marietta, OH

-If you have a question about Veterans aid or the benefits associated, please call us at (740) 373-7125 or (304) 422-4020 or click here to fill out a short web survey to initiate the process to getting you or your veteran the care required.
+If you have a question about personal care services or veterans benefits, please call us at (740) 373-7125 or (304) 422-4020 or click here to fill out a short web survey to initiate the process to get you or your veteran the care required.

 At Comfort Keepers, we are proud to provide quality in home assisted living to seniors in:

 Outlying areas also served (service delivery fees may apply): Ohio - Stockport, Barlow, Barlett, Beverly, Coal Run, Coolville, Cutler, Fleming, Little Hocking, Long Bottom, Lowell, New Matamoras, Newport, Portland, Reedsville, Reno,Tuppers Plains, Waterford, Watertown and Whipple.
 West Virginia - Belleville, Belmont, Davisville, Rockport, Sandyville, Saint Mary’s, Sherman and Waverly.